kherrick/news-summary/README.md

 # [News Summary](https://kherrick.github.io/news-summary/)

-## Technological Innovations and Analyses

-* [Analyzing ipv4 trades with gnuplot](https://ipv4a-5539ad.gitlab.io/) - A technical deep dive into using Gnuplot to analyze the trade patterns of IPv4 addresses.
-[Comments](https://lobste.rs/s/pxt1pp/analyzing_ipv4_trades_with_gnuplot)

-* [Microsoft Announces Upcoming Windows-Powered Handheld Xbox Device: the 'ROG Xbox Ally'](https://games.slashdot.org/story/25/06/08/2247235/microsoft-announces-upcoming-windows-powered-handheld-xbox-device-the-rog-xbox-ally?utm_source=rss1.0mainlinkanon&amp;utm_medium=feed) - Microsoft unveils its latest gaming innovation, combining the portability of handheld devices with Xbox gaming.
-[Comments](https://games.slashdot.org/story/25/06/08/2247235/microsoft-announces-upcoming-windows-powered-handheld-xbox-device-the-rog-xbox-ally?utm_source=rss1.0mainlinkanon&amp;utm_medium=feed)

-* [Zig Devlog: Self-Hosted x86 Back End Is Now Default in Debug Mode](https://ziglang.org/devlog/2025/#2025-06-08) - The Zig programming language takes a major step in aligning its infrastructure, shifting its x86 back-end to default in debug mode.
-[Comments](https://news.ycombinator.com/item?id=44219857)

-## Scientific Advancements and Environmental Insights
+## Scientific Discoveries and Innovations

+* [Are Dead Sea Scrolls Older Than We Thought?](https://soylentnews.org/article.pl?sid=25/06/08/031256&amp;from=rss) - Analysis suggests the scrolls' historical origins may predate previous estimates, offering new insights into their creation and significance.

-* [NASA Pulls the Plug on Jupiter-Moon Lander, So Scientists Propose Landing It on Saturn](https://science.slashdot.org/story/25/06/08/215234/nasa-pulls-the-plug-on-jupiter-moon-lander-so-scientists-propose-landing-it-on-saturn?utm_source=rss1.0mainlinkanon&amp;utm_medium=feed) - NASA reconsiders its exploratory mission plans, aiming for Saturn instead of Jupiter's moon.
-[Comments](https://news.ycombinator.com/item?id=44219519)
+* [NASA Pulls the Plug on Jupiter-Moon Lander, So Scientists Propose Landing It on Saturn](https://science.slashdot.org/story/25/06/08/215234/nasa-pulls-the-plug-on-jupiter-moon-lander-so-scientists-propose-landing-it-on-saturn?utm_source=rss1.0mainlinkanon&amp;utm_medium=feed) - After mission changes, NASA scientists are redirecting efforts towards an ambitious new target.

-* ['We Finally May Be Able to Rid the World of Mosquitoes.
-But Should We?'](https://science.slashdot.org/story/25/06/07/0630231/we-finally-may-be-able-to-rid-the-world-of-mosquitoes-but-should-we?utm_source=rss1.0mainlinkanon&amp;utm_medium=feed) - Advances in biotechnology bring the possibility of eradicating mosquitoes, but ethical debates arise.
-[Comments](https://yro.slashdot.org/story/25/06/08/0520236/how-false-ufo-stories-were-created---sometimes-deliberately---by-the-us-military)
+* [Crypto Kidnapping Organiser Arrested in Morocco](https://soylentnews.org/article.pl?sid=25/06/07/1357214&amp;from=rss) - Authorities successfully apprehend a high-profile criminal allegedly behind cryptocurrency-related abductions.

-## AI and Big Tech Controversies
+## Technology and Software Development

-* [I Used AI-Powered Calorie Counting Apps, and They Were Even Worse Than Expected](https://lifehacker.com/health/ai-powered-calorie-counting-apps-worse-than-expected) - A deep critique exposing missteps in AI-driven health applications.
-[Comments](https://news.ycombinator.com/item?id=44220135)

-* [Mozilla Criticizes Meta's 'Invasive' Feed of Users' AI Prompts, Demands Its Shutdown](https://tech.slashdot.org/story/25/06/08/1929242/mozilla-criticizes-metas-invasive-feed-of-users-ai-prompts-demands-its-shutdown?utm_source=rss1.0mainlinkanon&amp;utm_medium=feed) - Mozilla calls out Meta's controversial AI moderation tactics.
-[Comments](https://tech.slashdot.org/story/25/06/08/1929242/mozilla-criticizes-metas-invasive-feed-of-users-ai-prompts-demands-its-shutdown?utm_source=rss1.0mainlinkanon&amp;utm_medium=feed)
+* [Field Notes From Shipping Real Code With Claude](https://diwank.space/field-notes-from-shipping-real-code-with-claude) - Insights on using AI to build functional code bases, highlighting practical challenges and benefits.

+* [Zig Devlog: Self-Hosted x86 Back End Is Now Default in Debug Mode](https://ziglang.org/devlog/2025/#2025-06-08) - A significant milestone for the Zig programming language, moving closer to self-reliance and efficiency.

+* [Unlocking the Motorola G23 (and some words on Motorola)](https://shomy.is-a.dev/blog/article/unlocking-the-motorola-g23) - A detailed account of phone modification and deeper insights into Motorola's ecosystem.

+* [Analyzing IPv4 Trades with Gnuplot](https://ipv4a-5539ad.gitlab.io/) - Using Gnuplot to study the dynamics of IPv4 market activities.

+* [Tesseract Open Source OCR [optical character recognition] Engine](https://github.com/tesseract-ocr/tesseract) - A powerful tool for text recognition and its open-source potential for broader applications.

-## Historical and Cultural Explorations
+## Cultural and Historical Insights

-* [Riding high in Germany on the world's oldest suspended railway](https://www.theguardian.com/travel/2025/jun/09/riding-high-in-germany-on-the-worlds-oldest-suspended-railway) - Experience and history of Germany's unique transport innovation.
-[Comments](https://news.ycombinator.com/item?id=44220179)
+* [Riding high in Germany on the world&apos;s oldest suspended railway](https://www.theguardian.com/travel/2025/jun/09/riding-high-in-germany-on-the-worlds-oldest-suspended-railway) - Exploring the history and enduring appeal of Wuppertal's suspended railway.

-* [How False UFO Stories Were Created - Sometimes Deliberately - by the US Military](https://news.slashdot.org/story/25/06/08/0520236/how-false-ufo-stories-were-created---sometimes-deliberately---by-the-us-military?utm_source=rss1.0mainlinkanon&amp;utm_medium=feed) - A historical investigation into the military's role in UFO narratives.
-[Comments](https://yro.slashdot.org/story/25/06/08/0139238/russian-spies-are-analyzing-data-from-chinas-wechat-app)
+* [Lisp Machines&apos; Computer’s Boom and Bust](https://www.youtube.com/watch?v=sV7C6Ezl35A) - A historical deep dive into the highs and lows of Lisp Machines.

+* [The wire that transforms much of Manhattan into one big, symbolic home (2017)](https://www.atlasobscura.com/articles/eruv-manhattan-invisible-wire-jewish-symbolic-religious-home) - An exploration of the eruv, blending spirituality and public infrastructure.

-## Innovations in Cybersecurity and Open-Source
+## Cybersecurity and Ethical Risks

-* [Poison everywhere: No output from your MCP server is safe](https://www.cyberark.com/resources/threat-research-blog/poison-everywhere-no-output-from-your-mcp-server-is-safe) - Critical discussion on server vulnerabilities and how they can be exploited.
-[Comments](https://lobste.rs/s/itfghb/poison_everywhere_no_output_from_your_mcp)
+* [Poison everywhere: No output from your MCP server is safe](https://www.cyberark.com/resources/threat-research-blog/poison-everywhere-no-output-from-your-mcp-server-is-safe) - Highlighting threats stemming from server output vulnerabilities.

-* [Tesseract Open Source OCR [optical character recognition] Engine](https://github.com/tesseract-ocr/tesseract) - Introduction and updates on the top-tier open-source OCR engine.
-[Comments](https://lobste.rs/s/o6ltxv/tesseract_open_source_ocr_optical)
+* [Weaponizing Dependabot: Pwn Request at its finest](https://boostsecurity.io/blog/weaponizing-dependabot-pwn-request-at-its-finest) - A detailed analysis of potential misuse within software automation and security tools.

+* [Building supercomputers for autocrats probably isn&apos;t good for democracy](https://helentoner.substack.com/p/supercomputers-for-autocrats) - Examines the ethical implications of enabling authoritarian regimes through technological advancement.

+## Innovative AI Applications and Critiques

+* [Caffeine Has a Weird Effect On Your Brain While You&apos;re Asleep](https://science.slashdot.org/story/25/06/08/2355252/caffeine-has-a-weird-effect-on-your-brain-while-youre-asleep?utm_source=rss1.0mainlinkanon&amp;utm_medium=feed) - Research highlights unexpected interactions between caffeine and sleep.

+* [After &apos;AI-First&apos; Promise, Duolingo CEO Admits &apos;I Did Not Expect the Blowback&apos;](https://it.slashdot.org/story/25/06/08/185209/after-ai-first-promise-duolingo-ceo-admits-i-did-not-expect-the-blowback?utm_source=rss1.0mainlinkanon&amp;utm_medium=feed) - Responses to AI-first strategies spark realizations within tech leadership.

+* [Mozilla Criticizes Meta&apos;s &apos;Invasive&apos; Feed of Users&apos; AI Prompts, Demands Its Shutdown](https://tech.slashdot.org/story/25/06/08/1929242/mozilla-criticizes-metas-invasive-feed-of-users-ai-prompts-demands-its-shutdown?utm_source=rss1.0mainlinkanon&amp;utm_medium=feed) - Clash over user privacy in the AI ecosystem.

+## Space Exploration and Discoveries

+* [Venus’ Tectonics May be Actively Reshaping its Surface](https://soylentnews.org/article.pl?sid=25/06/06/1057206&amp;from=rss) - New findings suggest tectonic processes actively alter Venus's landscape.

+* [The Far Side of the Moon May Host the World&apos;s Most Sensitive Telescope, Shielded From Interference](https://soylentnews.org/article.pl?sid=25/06/05/1051216&amp;from=rss) - Discussions on advancing astronomical observation from lunar sites.

 ---